Cooking with YouTube can be incredibly inspiring.

 Rewind again because you missed something.

-Before long, you’re spending more time controlling the video than cooking the food.
+Before long, you’re spending more time controlling the video than actually cooking.

 The problem isn’t the recipe — it’s the format.